 The note included the opportunity for the employee to draw a gift from a box in the office.
 Gifts ranged from fast food restaurant gift certificates and candy to a gold dollar and substantial cash rewards.
 The employee drew the reward without knowing the value of the gift, so no supervisory interference in the amount of the award was perceived.

 A duplicate of the thank you note was placed into a periodic drawing for even more substantial reward and recognition opportunities.
 A copy of the thank you note was placed in the employee's personnel file for ongoing documentation of employee performance.

 More Tips About Recognition and Performance Management

 People also like employee recognition that is random and that provides an element of surprise.
-If you thank a manufacturing group every time they make customer deliveries on time with a lunch, gradually the lunch becomes a given or an entitlement and is no longer rewarding.
+If you thank a manufacturing group every time they make customer deliveries on time with a luncheon, gradually the lunch becomes a given or entitlement and is no longer rewarding.

 For example, in a software development organization, the CEO traditionally bought lunch for all employees every Friday.
 Soon, he had employees coming to him asking for reimbursement for lunch if they ate lunch outside of the company on a Friday.
 His goal of team building turned into a given or an entitlement and he was disappointed with the results.

 Build Fun Recognition Into the Daily Lives of Employees

 You always have room for employee reward and recognition activities that will generally build positive morale in the work environment.
 The Pall Corporation, in Ann Arbor, MI, for example, had a Smile Team that met to schedule random, fun, employee recognition events.
 They have decorated shop windows, with a prize for the best, during the holidays.